tux-linux/fbink-xdamage/README.md

 # fbink-xdamage
-A xclient that listens for xdamage events and refreshes EPD using FBInk
+A xclient that listens for xdamage events and refreshes EPD using FBInk See here for a How-To for Kobos: https://www.mobileread.com/forums/showthread.php?t=336210

 ## Getting started
 1. Clone repository including submodules on a Kobo: